-Use your new Excel skills to teach your own classroom courses.
+Use your new Excel skills to teach your own classroom courses

-If you've worked through this book carefully you will now have excellent Excel skills and if you progress to the Expert Skills book in the series, you'll be a true Excel expert.
-There is a huge demand, everywhere in the world, for Excel training at all levels.
-The skills you have learned in this book will enable you to teach an introductory Excel course (providing all of the skills needed by most office workers).
+If you progress to the Essential Skills book in this series you will have excellent Excel skills and if you the further progress to the Expert Skills book, you'll be a true Excel expert and will be able to teach Excel skills at all levels.
+There is a huge (and often unsatisfied) demand, everywhere in the world, for Excel training.